andeaale/home-assistant-configuration/docs/media_player_plexdevices.md

 4. As an alternative to step 3, you can basically replace the existing plex component with this one:
 	* Just rename plexdevices.py to plex.py and update your config from "- platform: plexdevices" to "- platform: plex".
 5. Create the same ha\plex.conf file media_player.plex uses or ha should display a configurator to create it for you

+### Configuration
+This component supports the following optional platform configurations (which all default to false):
+* include_non_clients - includes non-controllable devices (ex.
+PlexConnect Apple TV's)
+* use_episode_art - Use episode art instead of show art
+* use_dynamic_groups - Dynamically group devices into active and inactive groups
+* use_custom_entity_ids - use the plex client ID as the entity ID instead of the plex client name.

 ## Compatibility
 Here's what I've tested it with so far: